CS340-21/teamGME/README.md

 throughout the environment.
 Only then will the user recieve a key and be permitted to escape the labyrinth.

-- Beware, the shadow is not what it seems.
+- Beware, the shadows are not what they seem.

 ## Features